 Page “likes” are the users or business who “follow” your company Facebook page in order to stay up to date with any posts/updates you put up.
-On the other hand, post “likes” are directly from users who see your latest updates and “like” them – this helps increase the reach and the engagements within your company page.
+On the other hand, post “likes” are directly from users who see your latest updates and “like” them.
+This helps to increase the reach and the engagements within your company page.

-Note: Whenever you are “liking” other companies’ post on Facebook, make sure it is from your company site.
-You can do this by clicking on arrow pointing-down at the top far right of your page and clicking “Use Facebook as____” or also by clicking on the small logo that may appear next to a post (around the comment text box area), which allows you to select the user.
+Keep in mind that whenever you are “liking” other companies’ post on Facebook, make sure it is from your company site.
+How do you make sure of this?
+Well, you can do this by clicking on the arrow pointing down at the top far right of your page and clicking “Use Facebook as____” or also by clicking on the small logo that may appear next to a post, which is around the comment text box area, so this allows you to select the user.

-5. Make certain posts the “eye-catcher” on your Facebook page
+5. Make certain posts stand-out on your Facebook page

-One of the best features of Facebook for business is being able to “Pin to top” which helps you keep your post at the top of your Page.
-It’ll be the first post people see, which is great if you have an important update or event.
+One of the best features of Facebook for business is being able to “Pin to top” which helps you keep your posts at the top of your Page if it is one that was particularly helpful or meaningful so that people can always see it and be reminded of the information.
+It will be the first post people see, which is great if you have an important update or event.
 Just click on the point-down arrow at the top far left.

-Don’t panic!
+Fear not!
 A few years ago, Facebook came up with the “Edit Post” feature to help fix any typos or changes in information.
-You can click on the same point-down arrow at the top far left that you would use to pin a post to the top, there you will see an “Edit Post” option that will allow you to change any details in regards to that specific post.
+You can click on the same point-down arrow at the top far left that you would use to “pin” a post to the top, there you will see an “Edit Post” option that will allow you to change any details in regards to that specific post.

-- Engage with your clients! – one of the best ways to be active on social media is to actively engage with your clients and companies you follow.
+- Be sure that you are engaging with your clients!
+One of the best ways to be active on social media is to actively interact with your clients and companies you follow.
 Whether that is by replying to their comments on your company’s post or by doing the commenting/liking yourself and engaging with their company’s posts.